arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

   `Node`, either using the applicative functor's `<*>` or lifting the `Node` costructor with `lift3`.

 It really seems that we have all the ingredients we need.
-Let's put this down in code.
+Let's write this down into code:

 ```fsharp
 let tagNameP = many1 (anyOf ['a'..'Z'])